-For accounting and financial reporting pursuant to GASB 67 and 68, which uses a Single Discount Rate and shorter amortization periods to measure the total pension liability and also uses the market value of assets, the funded ratio of the Plan was 40.0% for 2022 and 45.9% for 2021.
-The decrease in the value of invested assets drove the 5.9 percentage point drop in the funding ratio from 2021 to 2022.
+For accounting and financial reporting pursuant to GASB 67 and 68, which uses a Single Discount Rate, shorter amortization periods to measure the total pension liability, and the market value of assets, the funded ratio of the Plan was 38.6% for 2023 and 40.0% for 2022.
+The decrease in the single discount rate was a significant portion of the drop in the funding ratio from 2022 to 2023.